thoughtbot/ios-on-rails/release/ios-on-rails.md

 # Introduction

-The iOS portion of this book will cover creating a new Xcode project, using a few Cocoapods to help you get started, and making basic API requests to the API you just created.
+The iOS portion of this book will cover creating a new Xcode project, using a few CocoaPods to help you get started, and making basic API requests to the API you just created.

 If you haven't created a project with Xcode before, images are included to help you navigate the wilds that are Apple's dev tools.
 Xcode is an exciting editor that may take a bit of getting used to, so if you would like a primer, please visit [Apple's Xcode Overview.]("https://developer.apple.com/library/mac/documentation/ToolsLanguages/Conceptual/Xcode_Overview/About_Xcode/about.html")

-Rails developers will find that Cocoapods feels quite familiar given that the dependency manager is written in Ruby and allows you to use iOS libraries, similar to how you use Ruby gems.
+Rails developers will find that CocoaPods feels quite familiar given that the dependency manager is written in Ruby and allows you to use iOS libraries, similar to how you use Ruby gems.
 A good understanding of object oriented programming is also required for the iOS portion of this book.
 Like Rails, iOS uses the Model-View-Controller design pattern, with the small caveat that most of your controllers will instead be called ViewControllers.

 # A New Xcode Project

 As with any iOS app, the first step is to create a new project in Xcode.
 Create a new "Single View Project" with your own name and identifier.
 Running the project for the first time will yield a white screen.

 ![Pick an Empty Application](images/ios_new_xcode_project_1.png)